-Systems of this type typically use hidden Markov models (HMMs), in which the underlying word sequence is treated as a Markov chain and we can observe only a probabilistic function of that sequence, namely the sounds.
+Systems of this type typically use HMMs, in which the underlying word sequence is treated as a Markov chain and we can observe only a probabilistic function of that sequence, namely the sounds.
 In general, an HMM is represented by two tables: a table of transition probabilities among the hidden states, and another table specifying each state's distribution over observables.

-In the case of speech recognition, the hidden states are words, and the transition table is known as a language model.
-The words are broken down into phones (phonetic segments analogous to those in a dictionary's pronunciation fields) and these are related to snippets of an audio recording via an output table known as an acoustic model.
-If we have a sufficiently large volume of transcribed and phonetically-segmented training material, we can estimate the values in these tables by simple observation (with the usual caveats about statistical estimation).
+In the case of SR, the hidden states are words, and the transition table is known as a language model.
+The words are broken down into phonetic segments analogous to those in a dictionary's pronunciation fields (phones) and these are related to snippets of an audio recording via an output table known as an acoustic model.
+If we have a sufficiently large volume of transcribed and phonetically segmented training material, we can estimate the values in these tables by simple observation (with the usual caveats about statistical estimation).

-HMM parameters can be estimated without hand-segmented training data, and the forward-backward algorithm makes it possible to train systems on hundreds or thousands of hours of material, since the only requirements are audio recordings and corresponding transcripts.
+HMM parameters can be estimated without handsegmented training data, and the forward-backward algorithm makes it possible to train systems on hundreds or thousands of hours of material, because the only requirements are audio recordings and corresponding transcripts.

 HMMs became the dominant paradigm in the mid-1980s and opened a vast algorithmic space for exploration.
-For example, since phonetic segments are not in general uniform, and vary in length, one can try expanding each segment as a number of variably-connected sub-states.
-Since phonetic segments are strongly affected by their context, phones might be replaced by phones in context, such as triphones.
-Such replacements make statistical estimation a serious challenge; instead of 40 or so phones, in principle there could be 40 triphones with 5 sub-states per phone, each of which needs to specify a multivariate distribution over sounds.
+For example, because phonetic segments are not in general uniform, and vary in length, one can try expanding each segment as a number of variablyconnected substates.
+Because phonetic segments are strongly affected by their context, phones might be replaced by phones in context, such as triphones.
+Such replacements make statistical estimation a serious challenge; instead of 40 or so phones, in principle there could be 403 triphones with five substates per phone, each of which needs to specify a multivariate distribution over sounds.